Buy Links – eBook

 Neil shook his head.
 “Please don’t.
 Not now.
 Can it wait until after?” he asked simply.

-“I wanted to apologize for my behavior,” Jack said firmly.
-He knew it was his imagination but he felt as if every eye of the waiting wedding party was on him.
-What the hell?
-He had told Neil what he thought of him in public before, it was only right to be telling the man now how Jack had changed his mind.
+“I want to apologize for my behavior,” Jack said firmly.
+He knew it was his imagination, but he felt as if every eye of the waiting wedding party was on him.
+What the hell!
+He had told Neil what he thought of him in public before; it was only right to be telling the man here and now how he had changed his mind.
 “And I have a wedding gift for you.”

-He thrust the paperwork of the prenup at Neil, and the man looked down at it with resignation on his face.
+He thrust the prenup at Neil, and the man looked down at it with resignation on his face.

 “Thank you,” he said carefully.
 He didn’t immediately take the papers.
-Jack shook them a little to encourage Neil to take them and at first he didn’t get why the guy wasn’t snatching them out of his hands.
-Then realization hit him.
+Jack shook them a little to encourage Neil to take them, unsure why the guy wasn’t snatching them out of his hands.
+Then the realization hit him.
 Neil probably thought it was the signed and notarized paperwork.
 Fuck.
 When am I going to do things right?

 “I didn’t—” he started.
 Then he thought maybe actions spoke louder than words.
 Taking the thick sheaf of papers, he ripped them cleanly down the middle and then ripped each half again.
-Finally, grasping the pieces in one hand, he held them back out to Neil who accepted them in his left hand.
-The man was obviously shocked, judging from his facial expression.
-Although he was quiet, his expressive eyes spoke volumes.
+Finally, grasping the pieces in one hand, he held them back out to Neil who accepted them with his left hand.
+The man was obviously shocked; although he was quiet, his facial expression and eyes spoke volumes.

 “Thank you, Jack,” Neil said.
-His voice was gentle and then he held out his right hand.
+His voice was gentle, and then he held out his right hand.
 Jack hesitated briefly in accepting the handshake.
-Didn’t seem right welcoming the man into his family with a freaking handshake.
+It didn’t seem right welcoming the man into his family with a freaking handshake.
 With a single step forward he pulled the other man into a close hug that Neil returned immediately.

 “Welcome to the family, Neil,” Jack said.
-He stepped back and inclined his head to the cowboy at Neil’s side and then with what he was sure was every eye on him, he left to find somewhere to hide again until the wedding began.
+He stepped back and inclined his head to the cowboy at Neil’s side and with what he was sure was every eye still on him; he left to find somewhere to hide again until the wedding began.

-Hayley and little Emily were flower girls and Josh’s daughter Lea made it three.
-Lea’s older brother Logan was thirteen now and wasn’t that keen on being labeled as anything except ‘cool dude in a suit’ but he did hold Emily’s hand the entire service.
+Hayley and little Emily were both flower girls and Josh’s daughter, Lea, made it three.
+Lea’s older brother Logan was thirteen now and wasn’t that keen on being labeled as anything except ‘cool dude in a suit’, but he did hold Emily’s hand the entire service.

 Jack couldn’t take his eyes off of Hayley.
-She was taller now, coming up on ten in September; she was the spitting image of her dad with the same blond hair and hazel eyes.
+She was taller now, coming up ten in September; she was the spitting image of her dad, with the same blond hair and hazel eyes.
 He couldn’t be prouder of Riley’s daughter.
-She was his as well and she loved her Pappa as much as she loved Riley.
+She was his as well, and she loved her ‘Pappa’ as much as she loved Riley.

-The backdrop to this wedding was home.
-The beautiful ranch in the setting sun with the vista of their land spreading before him was where his heart felt most at peace.
-Feet planted firmly on Texan soil with his family around him, Jack was at rest.
+The backdrop to the wedding was home.
+The beautiful ranch, in the setting sun with the vista of their land spreading before him, was where his heart felt most at peace.
+Feet planted firmly on Texan soil with his family around him; Jack was at rest.

 Riley slipped a hand into his.
 “This reminds me of when we renewed our vows,” he murmured.